 The Lampeter campus program offers HWS students a full package of excursions and cultural expeditions designed to let you experience the unique beauty and heritage of Wales.
 Some local activities include seal-spotting off the Welsh coast and climbing Llansteffan Castle, while more distant destinations for excursions may include Cardiff, Bath and London.
 All the excursions offered in the cultural program are included in the basic program fees and will be taken with the students on the Carmarthen campus.

 Students will be charged standard HWS tuition and fees and a $550 administrative fee.
 This will cover credit for a four-course semester, airport arrival services, orientation program and excursions.
 Note that no room or board charge is included.
-Students will pay room fees of approximately $2500 for fall semester and $3100 for spring semester directly to Trinity St. David and they should bring their board fee to cover meals.
-While food expenses will vary according to individual tastes, we estimate that about $1,800-$2,200 should be sufficient for students who prepare their own meals.
+Students will pay room fees of approximately $2000-$2400 for the fall semester and $2400- $2800 for spring semester (depending on the housing option chosen) directly to Trinity St. David and they should bring their board fee to cover meals.
+While food expenses will vary according to individual tastes, we estimate that about $2100—$2500 Llansteffan Castle should be sufficient for students who prepare their own meals.
 Costs for both room and board will be higher in the spring due to the longer semester.
 Additional expenses not covered include airfare, books, and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1000-$1100 from the East Coast and books at $300.
+We estimate airfare for this program at $1000-$1200 from the East Coast and books at $300.
 It is difficult to give an accurate estimate of student expenses because student spending habits differ considerably.
 We would suggest a minimum of $1,500 above and beyond room and board charges.
 However, students on a tight budget should be able to manage with less.
-If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.
+If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer informa tion and advice based on your specific situation.

 NOTE: This information is subject to change.
 Please see the CGE for more information.